lifewinning/networks.land/workshop-intro.md

 		- Roll Paper
 		- Colored pens + pencils
 		- Bulletin or display board + pins
+- ####Questions
+	- What do you use the internet for? *When you go to YouTube, where are you going?*
+	- What kind of internet do you have? *Internet you use vs internet of stuff*

 ###See the internet
 - In this session participants will go outside and find things.
 This is the part of the workshop where they will see the physical objects that make up the internet.
 It is a good idea to scout around before hand and find nearby places where there is a good variety of infrastructure.
 The list of objects falls under 6 broad categories.
+- At the start of the session introduce these objects and the role they play.
+How many do people recognise.
+How many did they think are part of the internet.
 - ####Objects

+  	- Routers/Modems
+ 	- Wifi Networks
   	- Antennae
  		- Cellphone and microwave towers are a common part of communications infrastructure.
 When you start looking for them you will notice them everywhere.
- 	- Fiber Optic Cables
+ 	- Fiber Optic Cables *Internet follows roads*
  	- Flags
- 	- Manhole Covers
+ 	- Manhole Covers *Ask about telecoms*
- 	- Spray paint
+ 	- Spray paint *APWA Color code*
- 	- Routers/Modems
- 	- Wifi Networks

-- At the start of the session introduce these objects and the role they play.
-How many do people recognise.
-How many did they think are part of the internet.
  - ####Activity
  	- Now that you have provided a list of things that make up the internet.
 Take the participants outside to go see it for themselves.
 Get outside and observe the landscape.
  	- #####Materials